Los Angeles International Airport: History

 The airport was used by private pilots and flying schools, but the city’s vision was that Los Angeles would become the main passenger hub for the area.
 However, the airport failed to entice any carriers away from the established Burbank Airport or the Grand Central Airport in Glendale.

 World War II put a pause on any further development of the airport for passenger use.
 Before the United States entered the war, the aviation manufacturers located around the airport were busy providing aircraft for the Allied powers, while the flying schools found themselves in high demand.
 In January 1942, the military assumed control of the airport, stationing fighter planes there, and building naval gun batteries in the ocean dunes to the west.

 Meanwhile, airport managers published a master plan for the land and, in early 1943, convinced voters to back a $12.5 million bond for airport improvements.
 With a plan and funding in place, the airlines were finally convinced to make the move.

-After the end of the War, four temporary terminals were quickly erected on the north side of the airport and, on December 9, 1946, American Airlines, Trans World Airlines (TWA), United Airlines, Southwest Airways, and Western Airlines began passenger operations at the airport, with Pan American Airways (Pan Am) joining the next month.
+After the end of the war, four temporary terminals were quickly erected on the north side of the airport and, on December 9, 1946, American Airlines, Trans World Airlines (TWA), United Airlines, Southwest Airways, and Western Airlines began passenger operations at the airport, with Pan American Airways (Pan Am) joining the next month.
 The airport was renamed Los Angeles International Airport in 1949.

 The temporary terminals remained in place for 15 years but quickly became inadequate, especially as air travel entered the "jet age" and other cities invested in modern facilities.
 Airport leaders once again convinced voters to back a $59 million bond on June 5, 1956.

 The current layout of the passenger facilities was established in 1958 with a plan to build a series of terminals and parking facilities, arranged in the shape of the letter U, in the central portion of the property.
 The original plan called for the terminal buildings to be connected at the center of the property by a huge steel-and-glass dome.
 The dome was never built, but a smaller Theme Building, constructed in the central area, became a focal point for people coming to the airport.
+The structure was dedicated on June 25, 1961, by Vice President Lyndon B. Johnson.